christianzabala/christianzabala.github.io/_posts/2020-03-24-How-I-got-invited-for-a-final-interview-for-the-Network-Development-Engineer-position-on-AWS-Sydney?.md

   *  Create your own automation tool or script that could help you or your current team remove some manual works on your day to day job.
 Nowadays, having programming language knowledge will surely help you get the job you wanted.
 But make sure that you can clearly explain what you have created and what is the result of the script that you made since most probably you will get asked about it.

   * Practice, Practice, Practice!
-Try doing a mock interview to someone you know or simulate it on your own, ask interview questions to yourself or think of the technical questions in your head then write your answer on a paper.
+Try doing a mock interview with someone you know or simulate it on your own, ask interview questions to yourself or think of the technical questions in your head then write your answer on a paper.

   *  Lastly just relax during every interview that you would take because if you get nervous you can't think clearly.
 Just  be yourself and trust yourself that you could answer their questions or will pass the interview.